cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/demo.md

   ```

 * Check the phisher in watcher GQL: http://localhost:3001/graphql
-  * Use the blockHash from transaction receipt details or query for latest block
+  * Use the blockHash from transaction receipt details or query for latest block:

     ```gql
     query {